videolan/x265/doc/reST/cli.rst

 	3 then the two layers evenly split the frame rate, with a cadence of PbBbP.
 You probably also want :option:`--no-scenecut` and a keyframe interval that is a multiple of 4.

+.. option:: --log2-max-poc-lsb <integer>

+  Maximum of the picture order count.
+Default 8

+.. option:: --sei-dump, --no-sei-dump

+  Over-riding control to dump, or not dump, SEI messages.
+HRD-related SEI messages are always dumped, immaterial of this option.
+Default enabled.

 Debugging options
 =================